5.0 based on 300 reviews

 How can you effectively prevent mosquito bites in Alaska’s Palmer, Wasilla, Big Lake, Willow, and Anchorage areas?

-• Choose EPA-approved insect repellents with DEET, picaridin, or oil of lemon eucalyptus for reliable protection.
+• Choose EPA-approved insect repellents with, picaridin, or oil of lemon eucalyptus for reliable protection.

 • Dress in long sleeves and pants—light-colored clothing is best for keeping mosquitoes at bay.